codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/runtime.md

 ---

 Installing the runtime, installs the Codefresh Software Development Platform (CSDP), comprising Argo project components and CSDP-specific components.
-We maintain an enterprise-supported version of the Argo CD components, derived from a conformed fork of the Argo ecosystem.
+The rgo Project is an enterprise-supported version of the Argo CD components, derived from a conformed fork of the Argo ecosystem.

 ### About runtime installation
 Installing a runtime includes installing the: